joshualande/joshualande.github.io/_drafts/2014-02-07-database-normalization.md

 or [perl](http://www.perl.org/), or if you are used to dealing with [JSON](http://json.org/)-formatted data, you may be very used to nested data.

-A common design you might expected in these langauges would be to store our recipes as a dictionary of sets.
-In python, it would look like:
+A common design, for example in python, for our recipies might look like:

 ```python
 recipes = {